lucinezhang/Deep-Slope-Estimation/README.md

 ## Weight prune and re-train
 Test the weight pruning results on one test sample.
 The following code will give you the number of pruned parameters and the rms angle error after weight pruning.
-The threshold controls the number of prameters being pruned.
+The threshold controls the number of prameters being pruned. add --input_transform or --feature_transform if you are using transform networks.
 ```
 python test.py --thres 1.5 --model model.pth --input_transform
 ```